Joao4569/farm_fresh/README.md

 Contains the following:

-  - Seperate blocks were created so that I can extend this template later on and replace segments of it as needed.
+  - Separate blocks were created so that I can extend this template later on and replace segments of it as needed.
   - I incorporated the use of a `http-equiv` meta tag to allow the support of older Internet Explorer versions and eliminate validation errors when validating our HTML.
   - All the relevant script tags needed to run Bootstrap version 4.6.
-  - All the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
+  - All the segmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
   - Link to it's CSS file for styling.
   - The sites main header with logo, search bar, user related links and the link to the shopping cart.
   - The search bar has the functionality to search for terms in either the products name or its description.
   - The delivery banner and navigation bar structure.
   - Code for displaying messages from Django by means of [toasts](#toasts).
   - This template also contains a footer with social links, an external link to the Swiss farmers seasonal fruit calender as well as a link to Farm Fresh's GDPR privacy policy.
-  - Also in the head element there is code for rendering MailChimps pop up newsletter subsciption service customised for Farm Fresh.
+  - Also in the head element there is code for rendering MailChimps pop up newsletter subscription service customised for Farm Fresh.

 ### Includes